-It is well established that performance across the visual field is not necessarily homogenous at iseccentric locations; however, the extent and direction of this heterogeneity varies depending on the cognitive function that is engaged in the task.
+It is well established that performance across the visual field is not necessarily homogenous at iseccentric locations; however, the extent and direction of this heterogeneity vary depending on the cognitive function engaged in the task.

-In this study we asked subjects to perform a visual short term memory task to investigate the effect of stimulus location on memory performance.
-Visual stimuli (memory sets) constitute of four to ten equidistant English letters organized in a circular pattern; the number of letters in each stimulus demonstrated the difficulty of that trial.
-On each trial, memory sets were presented for a short duration of time (100ms) and subjects were asked to memorize as many letters as possible.
-After a brief delay a single letter was presented and the subject answered if the letter was included in the memory set or not.
+In this study, we asked participants to perform a visual short-term memory task to investigate the effect of stimulus location on short-term memory performance.
+Visual stimuli (memory sets) constitute four to ten equidistant English letters organized in a circular pattern; the number of letters in each stimulus demonstrated the difficulty of that trial.
+On each trial, memory sets were presented for a short duration(100ms), and participants were asked to memorize as many letters as possible.
+After a brief delay, a single letter was presented, and is responded based on presence/absence of the corresponding target..

-We found that: 1) visual stimuli that are presented on top or right hemifields yield better memory performance compared with bottom or left, respectively.
-2) recall performance gradually and significantly decreases as the location of visual stimulus varies from top-right visual quadrant to top-left, bottom-right and bottom-left.
+We found that: 1) visual stimuli presented on top and right hemifields yield significantly better memory performance than the bottom and left, respectively.
+2) recall performance gradually and significantly decreases as the visual stimulus location varies from top-right visual quadrant to top-left, bottom-right, and bottom-left.

-Our findings indicate that short-term memory, like many other cognitive functions such as visual search, distractibility and sensory discrimination, is impacted by the location of stimulus around the visual field.
-These results are consistent with previous findings and advance our understanding of visual asymmetries in short-term memory.
+Our findings indicate that short-term memory, like many other cognitive functions such as visual search, distractibility, and sensory discrimination, is influenced by the location of stimulus around the visual field.
+These results are consistent with previous cognitive findings and extend our understanding of visual asymmetries to short-term memory.